AI & Content

 CaptureFlow's Content Agent home asking what to capture today, with a prompt to turn a PDF report into a LinkedIn carousel and a row of content ideas.
 CaptureFlow: describe what to capture and the agent turns it into content for every platform.

 The honest caveat first.
 If your only job is cutting long videos into vertical clips, a dedicated tool like OpusClip is more focused than we are.
 CaptureFlow is not a single-purpose clipper.
+If OpusClip is the tool you are weighing, we ranked the best OpusClip alternatives separately.

 That is the difference between repurposing one input into one output and turning one idea into a week of content.
 Because it is built capture-first, the raw material is something you already said, so the output sounds like you instead of a template, and cross-platform publishing schedules the whole set.